TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project4-CausalInference/doc/project4_desc.md

 ### Challenge
 *Causal inference* refers to the process of drawing a conclusion about a causal connection based on the conditions of the occurrence of an effect.

 For this project, each team is assigned **specific algorithms** from the *Causal inference* literature.
-You will study the algorithms carefully and implement them, from scratch. **Algorithm assignments will be posted to a piazza post specific to individual groups**.
+You will study the algorithms carefully and implement them, from scratch. **Algorithm assignments will be posted to a piazza post**.

 For submission, you will submit the GitHub repo of your codes, a *testing* report (must be a **reproducible** R/Python notebook) on the algorithms in terms of a *side-by-side* comparison of their performance and computational efficiency.